PostgreSqlStan/postgresqlstan.github.io/_posts/2022-04-20-zsh-functions.md

 See [3.81.1: Logical command connectors](https://zsh.sourceforge.io/Guide/zshguide03.html#l67) in the User's Guide.
 {% endcapture %}<div class="notice--info">{{ see-connectors | markdownify }}</div>

-With these methods, we can easily verify our test works in the shell before trying it a function.
+With these methods, we can easily verify our test works in the shell before trying it as a function.

 ```
 % set some arguments